Partner with Us

 Identify a biological mechanism for a subtype of autism (MAR-Autism™) in your patients.

-With a specificity as high as 97%, the MAR-Autism™ Test helps providers identify children with a higher likelihood for an autism diagnosis for a specific subtype of autism due to maternal autoantibodies, enabling earlier referrals, targeted interventions, and more effective triage from long diagnostic waitlists.
-It also informs family planning and risk assessment for subsequent children, identifies a likely biological cause, and helps reach a definitive diagnosis sooner.1-3
+With a positive predictive value of 97.5% and a specificity of 99.8%, the MAR-AutismTM Test helps providers identify a specific maternal autoantibody–associated subtype of autism with meaningful risk information and a low false positive rate.
+This enables clearer interpretation of positive results, informed discussions with families, and more efficient triaging amid long diagnostic wait times.
+Results may also support family planning and risk assessment for subsequent children, identification of a likely biological cause, and helps reach a definitive diagnosis sooner.1-3

 About MAR-Autism

 This blood test identifies the presence of certain antibodies in a mother, called autoantibodies.
 Specific maternal autoantibodies, which are proteins made by the immune system that can mistakenly target the body’s own tissues, are linked to a subtype called MARA or MAR-Autism.
-MAR-Autism is distinct from other contributing factors such as genetic or environmental influences and may account for up to 20% of autism cases.
-The MAR-Autism test detects specific maternal autoantibodies associated with a very high likelihood for a child to receive an autism diagnosis (approximately 260% to 300% more likely).
+MAR-Autism is distinct from other contributing factors such as genetic or environmental influences and is more prevalent than any other known single cause of autism, such as Fragile X Syndrome.
+The MAR-Autism test detects specific maternal autoantibodies associated with an over 97% risk for a child to receive an autism diagnosis.
 By identifying this immune-related risk factor, the test provides valuable information to help guide earlier evaluation and care.

 The test uses an enzyme-linked immunosorbent assay (ELISA) to analyze plasma collected in Acid Citrate Dextrose (ACD) tubes from mothers who have at least one child diagnosed with, or showing symptoms of, autism spectrum disorder (ASD).1 The assay detects maternal autoantibodies to six proteins: